voila-gallery/cpp-xleaflet/README.md

-# Voila example: interactive maps using the C++ kernel and xleaflet
+# Voilà example: interactive maps using the C++ kernel and xleaflet

 ![screenshot](./thumbnail.png)